Mall Cops: Mall of America

-Mall Cops: Mall of America is an American reality television series that follows the work of the security team at the Mall of America in Bloomington, Minnesota, the largest mall in North America.
+Mall Cops: Mall of America is an American reality television series that follows the work of the security team at the Mall of America in Bloomington, Minnesota, one of the largest malls in North America.
 The series was originally just a special one-hour event, however due to the popularity TLC decided to commission a twelve-part series of half an hour length.
 The special aired on October 15, 2009 with the series debuting on May 27, 2010.
 It is produced by September Films, the company behind Bridezillas.

 Format

 Mall Cops: Mall of America documents the events of a 100-plus team of mall security officers in the biggest mall in America.
-The Mall Cops help lost kids, track down shoplifters, arrest disorderly guests, and responding to a variety of medical calls.
+The Mall Cops help lost kids, track down shoplifters, arrest disorderly guests, and respond to a variety of medical calls.
 Mall of America boasts more than 500 stores, a theme park, an aquarium and a school.